 Dom has been muttering her daily feminist rant in the background.
-"I cannot believe she's actually popular.
-They listen!
-To her!
+"I can't believe people like her.
 My nana did not raise me to devote my entire existence to a boy!
-At least it's only another two years with this idiotic lot."
+At least it's only another two years with her."

 "Unless Appy goes into politics," I muse.
 I recall it being her dream once.